Focusing on Prevention to Stop the Violence

 Voices against Violence is a tool for young people around the world.
 It can be adapted to national context, translated into local languages, and rolled out in schools and communities in partnership with youth organizations, UN partners and governments.

+Training workshops have already started.
 Ready to start your own “Voices against Violence” journey?
 Download the handbook, sample activities, and how to deliver the curriculum safely among your constituencies.
 Contact us via e-mail for more information.

 Working with men and boys